mmartofel/wordpress-ocp/README.md

 # Setup Wordpress with MySQL at Red Hat OpenShift

-At this repository I collected scripts that can help you to touch base with Wordpress deployed at Red Hat OpenShift in for the containers.
+At this repository I collected scripts that can help you to touch base with Wordpress deployed at Red Hat OpenShift in form the containers (or really K8S pod's).
 Scripts make use of Red Hat OpenShift command line utility 'oc' to create required pods, deployments, services and routes using publically available container images.

+Let's get started.

-Login to you desired Red Hat OpenShift cluster, for exmple:
+First, login to you desired Red Hat OpenShift cluster, for exmple:

 `` oc login --token=sha256~[YOUR_TOKEN] --server=https://[YOUR_API_ROUTE]:6443 ``

-Run script from 1 to 5 accordingly, you should see the output similar to the above:
+Run script from 1-... to 5-... accordingly, you should see the output similar to the above:

 ```
-mmartofe@MacBook-Pro wordpress % ./1-create-project.sh mywordpress
+$ ./1-create-project.sh mywordpress

 Creating new Red Hat OpenShift project that will host your Wordpress instance.

 Creating project mywordpress
-Already on project "mywordpress" on server "https://api.ocp4.cloud.aosgs.xyz:6443".
+Already on project "mywordpress" on server "https://$[YOUR_K8S_CLUSTER_API]:6443".

 You can add applications to this project with the 'new-app' command.
 For example, try: